 FAQ’s about chicken cobb salad:

-If you loved this delicious chicken cobb salad recipe, then be sure to check out some of my other similar recipes:
+If you loved this delicious chicken cobb salad recipe, then check out some of my other similar salad recipes:

 Here’s the recipe for my delicious Healthy Chicken Cobb Salad:

-- 1 medium-large head of romaine lettuce, torn into pieces (about 6-8 cups)
+- 1 romaine lettuce torn into pieces (about 6-8 cups)

-- 4 slices, thick-cut bacon, cooked crisply, crumbled
+- 4 slices bacon thick-cut, cooked crisply, crumbled

 - On a large platter or bowl, add the torn lettuce pieces.
 Be sure to rinse the lettuce before adding to your salad.
 To the lettuce, add the chopped chicken, bacon crumbles, sliced eggs, avocado slices, and tomatoes.
 Top with fresh ground pepper.